Forget Net Nanny – PiHole will keep your kids’ late-night activity in check

 Pihole is Free and open source software, which advertises itself as “A black hole for Internet advertisements.”
 It’s pretty easy to install on anything.
 Despite being built for the Raspberry Pi, it will run on any Linux or Windows 10 machine, and filters adverts by domain name, by default it redirects known ad domains to 0.0.0.0 - that is… nowhere.
 Ads don’t get served.

-It also comes with a rather nifty web interface, allowing admins (The Crow in this case) an overview of such trivia as traffic levels, domains blocked, machines on the network, and domains requested.
+It also comes with a rather nifty web interface, allowing admins (Me in this case) an overview of such trivia as traffic levels, domains blocked, machines on the network, and domains requested.
 Naturally, I was surprised to see repeated connections to Minecraft servers and Discord coming from devices belonging to my 13 year old at daft O’clock at night.
 I hit the blacklist button for both domains, blocking both servers instantly - and cutting off my own Discord connection too.
 Damn.

 RTFM

 Pihole documentation is pretty good, but it’s anticipated that the vast majority of people will use the rather neat web interface.
 Most users will set it up once, using their Pihole’s single line install, and forget about it.
-The Crow needed something a tiny bit different - it still wasn’t particularly hard though, and the manual provided most of what we needed.
+I needed something a tiny bit different - it still wasn’t particularly hard though, and the manual provided most of what we needed.

 Step 1: Identify all of The Teen's devices.